rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 medals."](https://olympics.com/en/featured-news/exclusive-elaine-thompson-herah-disappointment-makes-you-better-and-stronger)

 We love athletes because they are *not* special.
-They are like "funhouse mirror" reflections of ourselves.
+They are like "funhouse mirror" reflections of ourselves, distorting our natural features almost beyond recognition.
 Competition, envy, and greed are normal.
 They drive us to be better.

 Richard Hamming says as much in ["You and Your Research"](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html):